bcgov/nr-broker/docs/ops_manage_team.md

 ## How to reassign ownership

 To assign a new person as the owner of the team, add the new person as an owner of the team.
 If required, this person can then remove you as an owner of the team.

-## Not a member of a team?

-Any user can view every team and its membership.
-If you wish to request access, please reach out to a team owner or use the team's contact details.